bnwolford/bnwolford.github.io/_stem_ed/dna_day.md

 1. Create origami DNA
   <a href="http://ow.ly/nGUB50znWCS" target="_blank">Video</a> and <a href="http://ow.ly/3mke50znWCT" target="_blank">Activity</a>

+## The Jackson Laboratory
+* The Minute to understanding <a href="https://www.youtube.com/playlist?list=PLWNp6Z5dXDZ7uOGJHchb6F-zoExE8gwep" target="_blank">playlist</a> has quick explainers about genetics topics from gene therapy to mouse models.
+* Celebrate DNA Day with this <a href="https://www.youtube.com/watch?v=U-djEmXdNZU&feature=youtu.be" target="_blank">Career Chat</a> to learn what a genetic counselor does!

 ## General Science Learning
 * <a href="https://www.instagram.com/mrs.b.tv/" target="_blank">Mrs. B TV</a>
 * <a href="https://www.skypeascientist.com" target="_blank">Skype A Scients</a> Want to talk to a real-world scientist?
 Help your students skype a scientist in a field they’re interested in!
 Sign-ups for classrooms seeking scientists and scientists wanting to contribute happen each semester.